 \section{Conclusion}

-In this paper, we introduce MM-UPT (Multi-Modal Unsupervised Post-Training), a framework that enables MLLMs to self-improve using unlabeled multi-modal data without any external supervision.
-By leveraging majority voting as a reward mechanism within the GRPO algorithm, our method encourages models to converge toward more consistent responses across multi-modal reasoning tasks.
-Our experiments demonstrate that MM-UPT significantly improves the performance of various MLLMs across several multi-modal reasoning benchmarks without requiring human annotated labels or external reward models.
-Generally, MM-UPT is best viewed as a post-training refinement strategy rather than a substitute for supervised training.
-We recommend first training the model using labeled data to ensure it achieves basic competence on various tasks.
-After that, MM-UPT can be used to further exploit the model’s internal knowledge by reinforcing consistent predictions.
+In this work, we formalize a third-stage post-training paradigm for multi-modal large language models after SFT and RL, termed \textit{Unsupervised Post-Training (UPT)}.
+We instantiate this paradigm through \textbf{MM-UPT}, a simple yet effective framework that leverages majority voting as a self-rewarding mechanism within the GRPO algorithm, guiding models toward consistent and high-confidence responses on multi-modal reasoning tasks.
+This can be used to further exploit the model’s internal knowledge by reinforcing consistent predictions, and thus enables self-improvement without any external supervision.
+Extensive experiments across multiple benchmarks demonstrate that this method effectively enhances the reasoning performance of strong MLLMs without relying on labeled data or external reward models.
+Furthermore, we extend the framework to a data self-generation setting, showing that synthetic questions produced by the model itself can further boost performance, revealing a scalable path toward autonomous self-improvement.
 Future work could explore other fine-grained methods to provide pseudo-reward signals based on our framework, and investigate the scaling laws of unsupervised post-training using synthetic data.